 It is our opinion that exploring the link between conspicuous asymmetry and modularity is of interest in at least two broad evolutionary questions.
 First, conspicuous asymmetries and their evolution remain largely understudied compared to subtle asymmetries, particularly compared to FA.
 Understanding how ancestrally symmetrical structures can evolve to break the classical bilaterian symmetrical bauplan locally, while maintaining overall symmetry seems like a major, yet underexplored, aspect of phenotypic diversification (Palmer, 1996).
 Second, conspicuous asymmetries, which constitute a kind of "internal" diversification of homologous structures, would be a good model to test the idea that modularity is key in phenotypic diversification.
-This could be tested in at least three complementary ways: (i) By comparing modularity levels of the same structures between related species either showing conspicuous asymmetry or not, with the expectation that "asymmetric species" should show stronger left-right modularityas well as stronger modularity between symmetrical and asymmetrical structures, compared to "symmetric species". (ii) In species which have serially homologous structures, some of which are conspicuously asymmetric while others not (e.g. arthropod appendages), with the expectation that the asymmetrical structures would have stronger left-right modularity compared to their symmetrical serial homologs. (iii) Across clades and across structures, the strongest left-right modularity should be found in structures in which the left and right sides achieve different functions, intermediate modularity should be found in structures showing left-right differences allowing them to achieve a common function, and the lowest left-right modularity may be found in structures in which the left and right sides are physically tightly connected.
+This could be tested in at least three complementary ways: (i) By comparing covariation patterns of the same structures between related species either showing conspicuous asymmetry or not, with the expectation that "asymmetric species" should show significant variational modularity between left-right structures as well as between symmetrical and asymmetrical structures. (ii) In species which have serially homologous structures, some of which are conspicuously asymmetric while others not (e.g. arthropod appendages), with the expectation that the asymmetrical structures would have stronger within-side covariation, and weaker between-side covariation, compared to their symmetrical serial homologs (with the possible exception of appendages like the mandibles which achieve a common function). (iii) Across clades and across structures, the weakest left-right covariation should be found in structures in which the left and right sides achieve different functions, intermediate covariation should be found in structures showing left-right differences allowing them to achieve a common function (such as our study), and the highest left-right covariation may be found in structures in which the left and right sides are physically tightly connected.

 Figure legends